rshen91/Activity-Chooser-Hackbright-Project/README.md

 -Information will be provided once Activity Chooser is deployed

 Run the Flask App
-Please see dependencies outlined in requirements.txt
+-Please see dependencies outlined in requirements.txt

 ***
 ## How to use Activity Chooser